ddobric/neocortexapi/Project12_HTMCLAVideoLearning/HTMVideoLearning/README.md

 cls.Learn(key, actCells.ToArray());
 ```
 the key used for learning is generated from the FrameKey List previousInputs of the current Video.
-From this way of generating the key, the current frame bitArray Collums output will be learn with a key with FrameKey running from the next FrameKey from the current input to the end of the video and back to the current FrameKey.
+From this way of generating the key, the current frame bitArray Collums output will be learn with a key in which FrameKey sequence run from the next FrameKey from the current input to the end of the video and back to the current FrameKey.
 e.g. current frame: rectangle_vd5_4
-Video has 8 frames, then the generated to be learned along with the active columns of current frame would be:
+Video has 8 frames, then the generated key to be learned along with the active columns of current frame would be:
 _rectangle_vd5_5-rectangle_vd5_6-rectangle_vd5_7-rectangle_vd5_0-rectangle_vd5_1-rectangle_vd5_2-rectangle_vd5_3-rectangle_vd5_4_

 By Learning this way one frame info is associated with the information of the whole frame sequence (Video).
-This compared to Run1 reduce the ambiguity of predict the frame one by one, the output video can also be recalled in full length.
+This compared to Run1 reduce the error compared with predicting the frame one by one, the output video can also be recalled in full length.

 Condition to get out of the loop:
 - By using LOOP2, Run2 learn each video respectively.
 The training of one video ends after the model reach acuracy > 80% and stay the same for 50 cycles or reaching maxCycles.
 The models then trains with the next video until there is no video left.